javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/1-form-elements/article.md

 </script>
 ```

-Unlike most other controls, `<select multiple>` allows multiple choice.
-In that case we need to walk over `select.options` to get all selected values.
+Unlike most other controls, `<select>` allows to select multiple options at once if it has `multiple` attribute.
+That's feature is rarely used.
+In that case we need to use the first ways: add/remove the `selected` property from `<option>` subelements.

-Like this:
+We can get their collection as `select.options`, for instance:

 ```html run
 <select id="select" *!*multiple*/!*>